V – The New Mythology Suite

 V: The New Mythology Suite is the fifth studio album by progressive metal band Symphony X, released on October 10, 2000, through Inside Out Music.
-It is a concept album dealing with the story of Atlantis, ancient Egyptian mythology, and astrology.
+It is a concept album and rock opera based on the beliefs and writings of Edgar Cayce, and deals with the story of Atlantis, ancient Egyptian mythology, and astrology.
 The album is the band's first to feature its current and longest lineup, following the arrival of bassist Michael LePond and the return of drummer Jason Rullo.

 Overview

 As well as being a heavier continuation of the band's established progressive metal style, V also includes a multitude of excerpts from classical composers, including Giuseppe Verdi's Messa da Requiem; Wolfgang Amadeus Mozart's Requiem Mass in D minor; Johann Sebastian Bach's Concerto for Harpsichord in D minor, BWV 1052 and Cantata No. 188; and Béla Bartók's Concerto for Orchestra, Sz.
 116, BB 123.

 Symphony X's 1998 album Twilight in Olympus was released without a title track; instead, the unfinished compositions from those sessions were later re-worked and distributed in fragments throughout V, particularly on the final track, "Rediscovery (Part II) - The New Mythology".
 Guitarist Michael Romeo has since confirmed this: "About half of ['Rediscovery (Part II)'] is the song 'Twilight in Olympus', maybe a little more".

+The narrative of the album is primarily inspired by the alleged clairvoyant visions of American mystic Edgar Cayce, and by extension ideas about Atlantis popular among 19th and 20th century occult groups such as Theosophists.
+It concerns an ancient extraterrestrial civilization of incarnate spiritual beings, the Atlanteans, and a race of demonic creatures mistakenly created by them, the Children of Belial, which represent archetypes of good and evil within humanity respectively.
+Atlantis is destroyed in the conflict between the two, but the leaders of both groups and the messiah child Ma'at (representing balance) find their way to Egypt, where they impart spiritual wisdom to mankind.
+The murder of Ma’at by the leader of the Children of Belial, Montu-Sekhmet, ensures that evil is the prevailing force within mankind, causing all of the strife throughout human history.
+Hope lies only in a prophecy foretold by Ma'at of a future planetary alignment through which balance can be restored.